|Baptism||Affirming One's Faith - Confirmation, Reception & Reaffirmation||Courses||The Margaret Avery Library|

 Confirmation, reception, and reaffirmation are various modes of response to baptism.
 Whether they involve making promises on one’s own behalf, seeking membership within a particular branch of the Church, or reaffirming promises made long ago, each is directly related to the covenant made in baptism.
 The liturgy of baptism is consequently the primary context in which these renewals of the baptismal covenant take place.

-Who are possible candidates for Confession, Reception, and Reaffirmation?
+Who are possible candidates for Confirmation, Reception, and Reaffirmation?

 This sacramental rite is appropriate for: